 The Beach – Thailand

 Prior to The Beach, the small island of Ko Phi Phi Le in Thailand was relatively unknown – yet rose to such a degree of popularity that it has now closed until around 2021.
 The story follows a young American man, Richard, who arrives in Bangkok seeking the ultimate adventure.
 He meets a fellow traveller who divulges information about a secret island in Thailand with a small community.
 What follows is a treacherous adventure to the island and what the protagonist discovers isn’t all that it seems.
 With a story-line that hooks you from the start and scenes showing the true beauty of Thai islands and beaches, The Beach is the perfect movie to escape your living room while imagining yourself basking on the tropical shores of this fantastic destination.
+Definitely one of our favourite travel movies.

 The Best Exotic Marigold Hotel – India

+Another of our favourite travel movies.
 This feel-good movie provides a wonderful glimpse into the beautiful character of India.
 The story follows a group of British pensioners who sign up to a retirement hotel in India, run by an overly enthusiastic young local man.
 The retirees expectations are very quickly shattered as they set foot in the slightly dilapidated hotel, however as the story evolves, so does the characters love for this unique and loving home.
 Characters’ friendships unfold, love flourishes and India is showcased in its classic chaotic yet charming state that makes everyone fall a little in love with the special country and its people.

 Letters to Juliet – Italy